Hyūgashi Station

+Hyūgashi Station (日向市駅, Hyūgashi-eki) is a passenger railway station located in the city of Hyūga, Miyazaki, Japan.
+It is operated by JR Kyushu and is on the Nippō Main Line.
 Hyūgashi Station is located at the heart of Hyuga, Miyazaki.
 The current station is a timber-steel hybrid structure built in 2008 by Naito Architecture & Associates.
 It was built as a functional train station and also with the intention of being a symbol of the city.